Migrate CDB MySQL data

 1. Create a Sqoop account to access Cloud DB for MySQL

-DB settings information
+DB configuration information

 • User_ID: mig_acct